6 Gore Movies Chock-Full of Fake Blood

 George A Romero is famous for his zombie movies, but zombies tend not to bleed that much.
 Vampires, on the other hand, are a pretty bloody subject, cinematically speaking.
 And when that vampire is Martin, who doesn't have the mess-saving advantage of a pair of fangs (he has to use a straight razor instead), the blood flows like never before.
 And the final scene, in which Martin is dispatched by a wooden stake through the heart - well, suffice it to say, there's a lot of blood.

-fu flicks does them one better by including fountains of blood emanating from necks and various other appendages.
+Quentin Tarantino's epic homage to Shaw Brothers kung fu flicks does them one better by including fountains of blood emanating from necks and various other appendages.
 Uma Thurman is The Bride, who has to hack and slash her way through a seemingly infinite amount of bad guys in order to catch her titular prey, her ex-husband Bill, played by David Carradine.
 Along the way, there's enough blood flow to satisfy even the most jaded gorehound.
 Realistic?
 No, but it's pretty to look at, in a weird way.